 One of the greatest pleasures of being a writer is the chance to meet with readers who want to talk about the story you invented.

-I am fortunate to be invited both in person and on Skype to talk with book clubs, service organizations, synagogues and history buffs about the story and to give presentations on the research I did to create Ravenscraig.
+I am fortunate to be invited both in person and on Zoom to talk with book clubs, service organizations, synagogues and history buffs about the story and to give presentations on the research I did to create Ravenscraig.

 It is just a lot of fun to talk with readers who become deeply involved in the story.